MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOTenantRestrictedSearchAllowedList.md

 ### -SitesListFileUrl

-File that has list of sites URLs that can be added to an allowed list when the tenant is set to Restricted Tenant Search Mode.
+File that has list of site URLs that can be added to an allowed list when the tenant is set to restricted tenant search mode.

 ```yaml
 Type: String